Unmortan-Ellary/Vascura-FRONT/README.md

 ### Frontend's Core Ideas:
 - **On-the-Spot Text Editing:** Fast and precise control over editing and altering text.
-- **Dependency-Free:** No downloads, no Python, no Node.js - just a single compact (400~ kb) HTML file that runs in your browser.
+- **Dependency-Free:** No downloads, no Python, no Node.js - just a single compact (500~ kb) HTML file that runs in your browser.
 - **Focused:** Only essential tools and features that serve the main concept.
 - **Context-Effective Web Search:** Should find info and links and fit in 4096 tokens limit.
-- **Macro Engine:** Built in macro functions that can be easily triggered by LLM's context parsing.
+- **Macro Engine:** Built-in macro scripting, easily triggered by LLM context parsing.
 - **OpenAI-compatible API:** The most widely supported standard, chat-completion format.
 - **Open Source:** under the Apache 2.0 License.

 ### What's new?
+- Lorebook Image System.
 - Macro Engine System.
 - LLM Initiative System.
-- Lorebook System.

 ### Features: